corda/corda-docs-portal/content/en/docs/corda-os/4.7/tutorial-contract.md

 You can see how transactions flow through the different stages of construction by examining the commercial paper unit tests.

+The generation API can be used in either a contract or a flow, depending on the specific use cases.
+Implementing the generation API in the contracts allows each of the participants to have a copy of the API, whereas implementing it in the flows allows for more flexibility on who will get the API.

 ## Constructing and transmitting multi-party transactions